 Our Women’s Bible Study group meets Thursday mornings from 9:30 to 11:00 am.
-The current discussion topic is Good and Evil.
-During the Covid pandemic, we have been meeting virtually over Zoom and the occasional open-air meeting.
+During the COVID-19 pandemic, we’re meeting virtually over Zoom .
 All women are invited to attend!
-In addition to growing in understanding God’s word, participants in the Women’s Bible Study group enjoy fellowship together and uplift one another in prayer and concern in a small group setting.
+In addition to growing in understanding God’s word, participants in the Women’s Bible Study group enjoy fellowship together and uplift one another in prayer in a small group setting.
 You can join in the weekly Women’s Bible Study using this Zoom link.

 Camp Wilmot is a Presbyterian-supported camp in New Hampshire, a bit less than 2 hours North of Boston.
 The camp features ~200 acres of wooded areas, a beautiful field, and a pond.
-Camps are offered for families and for campers ages 8 to 16, where kids have a chance to enjoy traditional camp activities and a personal connection to God in a technology-free environment.
+Camps offered for families and for campers ages 8 to 16 give kids a chance to enjoy traditional camp activities and a personal connection to God in a technology-free environment.
 The camp has not yet posted their plans for 2022.
 Check the Camp Wilmot website for future updates.

 During Youth Summer Camps an experienced team of staff, directors and counselors offer a program featuring a welcoming Christian curriculum with outdoor activities including hiking, archery, a ropes course, arts and crafts, swimming, canoeing, kayaking, and more!

 Personal devotions are an important aspect of faith formation.
-Here are some additional resources you may find useful for daily prayer and devotions:
+Here are some resources you may find useful for daily prayer and devotions:

-Interactive Daily Worship from the Iona Abbey Worship Book: This interactive daily worship is taken from the Iona Abbey Worship Book.
+Daily Worship from the Iona Abbey: This interactive daily worship is taken from the Iona Abbey Worship Book.
 From Monday to Saturday each week this service of Morning Prayer is said on Iona.
 Each day follows the same form but with different voices, songs, psalm, reading, and prayer of the day.
-All the words are included in the presentation so you can join in with those responding; however, you will need to choose your own scripture reading(s) and have this ready before you start.

 Northumbria Community Daily Prayer: The Northumbria Community provides a daily written service of morning prayer that includes prayers, scripture readings, and a brief meditation.
 Customized readings are provided for every day.